-- Physical Irritations – When your skin comes into contact with items that may cause friction or unclean surface – like phones, straps on a bag, hats, or headbands – these areas are far more susceptible to acne.
+- Physical Irritations – When your skin comes into contact with items that may cause friction or an unclean surface – like phones, straps on a bag, hats, or headbands – these areas are far more susceptible to acne.

-- Lifestyle – Those living a high stress life, or working in a high-pressure environment are far more likely to suffer acne issues than those who do not.
+- Lifestyle – Those living a high-stress life, or working in a high-pressure environment are far more likely to suffer acne issues than those who do not.

 For more information about acne treatment, be sure to contact us today.